Hudson County

 Stadium entrance circa 1940

 After the war maritime and manufacturing industries still dominated the local economy, and union membership provided guarantees of good pay packages.
-Though some returning service men took advantage of GI housing bills and moved to close-by suburbs, many with strong ethnic and familial ties chose to stay.
-Baseball legend Jackie Robinson made his minor league debut at Roosevelt Stadium and "broke" the baseball color line.
-Much of Hudson County experienced the phenomenon of ethnic/economic groups leaving and being replaced by others, as was typical of most urban communities of the New York Bay region.
-When the big businesses decided to follow them or vice versa, Hudson County's socioeconomic differences became more profound.
-Old economic underpinnings disintergrated.
-Attempts were made to stabilize the population by demolishing so-called slums and build subsidized middle-income housing and the pockets of so-called "good neighborhoods" came in conflict with those that went into decline.
-Lower property values allowed the next wave of immigrants, many from Latin America, to rent or buy in the county.
-North Hudson, particularly Union City, saw many emigrees fleeing the Cuban revolution take up residence.
+Though some returning service men took advantage of GI housing bills and moved to close-by cookie-cutter suburbs, many with strong ethnic and familial ties chose to stay in the county.
+Jackie Robinson made his major league debut and broke the baseball color line at Roosevelt Stadium.
+Much of Hudson County experienced the phenomenon of some ethnic/economic groups leaving and being replaced by others, as was typical older communities of the New York Bay region.
+When the big businesses decided to follow them or vis-versa, Hudson County's socio-economic differences became more profound.
+By the early 1970s the old economic underpinnings were gone and nothing new seemed to be on the horizon.
+Attempts were made to stabilize the population by demolishing the so-called slums and build subsidized middle-income housing and the pockets of so-called "good neighborhoods" came in conflict with those that went into decline, leading to lower property values which allowed the next wave of immigrants, many from Latin America, to rent or buy cheap houses.North Hudson, particularly Union City, saw many emigrees fleeing the Cuban revolution take up residence.
 Riots occurred in Jersey City in 1964.

-The county since the mid-1990s has seen much real estate speculation and development and a population increase, as many new residents purchase existing housing stock as well as condominiums in high and mid rise developments, many along the waterfront.
+The county since the mid-1990s has seen much real estate speculation and development and a population increase, as many new residents purchase exisitng housing stock as well as condominiums in high and mid rise developments, many along the waterfront.
 What had started as a gentrification in the 1980s became a full-blown "redevelopment" of the area as many suburbanites, transplanted Americans, internationals, and immigrants (most focused on opportunities in NY/NJ region and proximity to Manhattan) began to make the "Jersey" side of the Hudson their home, and the "real-estate boom" of the era encouraged many to seek investment opportunities.
 The exploitation of certain parts of the waterfront and other brownfields led to commercial development as well, especially along former rail yards.
-Hudson felt the short and long term impact of the destruction of the World Trade Center intensely: its proximity to lower Manhattan made it a place to evacuate to, many residents who worked there lost their jobs (or their lives), and many companies sought office space across the river.
+Hudson felt the short and long term impact of the destruction of the World Trade Center intensely: Its proximity to lower Manhattan made it a place to evacuate to, many residents who worked there lost their jobs (or their lives), and many companies sought office space across the river.
 Re-zoning, the Hudson-Bergen Light Rail, and New Jersey State land-use policy of transit villages have further spurred construction.
 Though very urban and with some of the highest residential densities in the United States the Hudson communities have remain fragmented, due in part to New Jersey's long history of home rule in local government; geographical factors such as Hudson River inlets/canals, the cliffs of the New Jersey Palisades and rail lines; and ethnic/demographic differences in the population.
-As the county sees more development this traditional perception is challenged.
+As the county sees more development this tradtional perception is challenged.

 See also